holmrenser/IOGA/README.md

 IOGA now uses the BBmap suite to map reads and to do quality-filtering/adapter-trimming.
 IOGA now comes with a script to download dependencies: download_dependencies.sh, untried though.

-Dependencies: Python, BioPython, BBmap, SOAPdenovo2, SeqTK, SPAdes.py, ALE, Samtools
+Dependencies: Python, BioPython, BBmap, SOAPdenovo2, SeqTK, SPAdes.py, ALE, Samtools, Picardtools

 ###INSTALL: